 Mission of the Group:

-This year, Earth Day will be celebrated on Thursday, April 22.
-"Restore Our Earth" is the theme for activities and events planned by EARTHDAY.ORG, an organization with a mission to diversify, educate, and activate the environmental movement worldwide.
+Earth Day 2021 was celebrated on Thursday, April 22.
+"Restore Our Earth" was the theme for activities and events planned by EARTHDAY.ORG, an organization with a mission to diversify, educate, and activate the environmental movement worldwide.
 Growing out of the first Earth Day in 1970, EARTHDAY.ORG is the world’s largest recruiter to the environmental movement, working with more than 75,000 partners in over 190 countries to drive positive action for our planet.
-For more information about this year's activities and events, visit the EARTHDAY.ORG website.
+For more information about EARTHDAY.ORG, its website.

 Recent Earth Day History

 April 22, 2020 marked the Fiftieth Anniversary of Earth Day.
 To commemorate this milestone, USA Facts, a not-for-profit, nonpartisan civic initiative published State of the Earth in Numbers, a data-driven portrait of America's energy, climate, and environment.

 To celebrate the fiftieth annual Earth Day, The Greenbelt Conservancy created a Greenbelt YouTube Channel.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦

 The transformation of Fresh Kills from landfill to public park began with the closure of the landfill that operated on Staten Island for fifty-three years.
 "What Would Staten Island be like today if the Fresh Kills landfill never closed?" marks the twentieth anniversary of the landfill's closure on March 22, 2001, and its environmental impact on borough residents.
 This article was posted on the silive.com website on March 20, 2021.